-Handling some tasks can require collaborative responses that take account of the actions of others.
+Players in markets are already responding.
 In areas such as solar power, prices continue to fall as technology advances, volumes crank up, manufacturers move along learning curves and take up increases.
 More home owners and communities have the prospect of off-grid independence or earning income at certain times by feeding the electricity generated by their solar panels into a grid.
 Future prospects are encouraging.
 Roofs represent a significant proportion of the footprint of many villages, towns and cities.
-From a sustainability perspective could they be used to collect rainwater and generate solar power?
+From a sustainability perspective they can be used to collect rainwater and generate solar power.
+Could roads with an appropriate surface be used in the same way?